 So, at least when you’re feeding them with it on their food, you’re ensuring that they are getting the right amount that they and not just assuming that they’re licking from the bowl.
 Most leopard geckos are fairly smart when it comes to knowing when and when not to supplement with calcium, but not all of them behave the same, so I would definitely recommend still dusting their feeders while still having a bowl of calcium inside of their tank.

 With that said, if you don’t already have a calcium bowl for your leopard gecko, then I strongly advise you to get one as soon as possible so that you’re not putting them at risk of any kind of deficiency of it.
-If you want to know the bowl that I use for my calcium, then click this Amazon link here to take a look at it.

 Many people know to supplement their leopard gecko with calcium, but there are still some beginners who don’t know about having that extra source of it within the tank, so I’d give that bowl or any other bowl that can hold their calcium powder a look if you don’t already have one.